franmer2/Fabric_NRT_US/Readme.md

 We will now use the "Update Policy" feature to execute the function when an event arrives in the "FranmerBronze" table.
 Since the purpose of this function is to make the data easily usable for analysis or reporting, we'll keep the result of the function in a second table that I'll call "FranmerGold".

-So we're going to create a new table with the schema corresponding to the output of the previously created function.
+So, we're going to create a new table with the schema corresponding to the output of the previously created function.
 Click on the "+" button to create a new page.

 ![Picture](/Pictures/044.png)